Meet Coach Kornblue

-Brandon resides in Florida with his beautiful wife, Drea, and his three sons, Ty, Bryson, & Trey.
-Kornblue Kicking was incorporated in 2007, but Brandon’s passion for mentoring and coaching kickers and punters began in 2000.
+Brandon resides in Florida with his beautiful wife, Drea, and his three sons, Ty, Bryson, and Trey.
+Kornblue Kicking was incorporated in 2007 but Brandon’s passion for mentoring and coaching kickers and punters began in 2000.

 He attended the University of Michigan and was a Punter/Kicker on the 1997 National Championship football team.
 In 1999, he was named Academic All-Big Ten.
 He went on to play in the Arena Football League, the Spring Football League, and spent six seasons as the kicker for the Florida Firecats (af2).